-Farmington high schools close Thursday after social threats - Farmington Voice
+Farmington high schools close Thursday after 'copy cat' social threats - Farmington Voice

-Three Farmington Public Schools high schools will remain closed Thursday, after social media threats that appear connected to Tuesday’s mass shooting at Oxford High School.
+Three Farmington Public Schools (FPS) high schools will remain closed Thursday, after social media threats that appear connected to Tuesday’s mass shooting at Oxford High School.

-More than a dozen private and public school systems in metro Detroit took similar action.
+More than a dozen private and public school systems in metro Detroit took similar action, including neighboring West Bloomfield and Walled Lake districts.

-In a message to families, Supt.
+In a message to families, FPS Supt.
 Chris Delgado said while the threats are not considered credible, Farmington, North Farmington, and Farmington Central would close “out of an abundance of caution”.
 Farmington Hills Police and Farmington Public Safety will also provide extra patrols at all schools.

 “Tomorrow will give us the opportunity to work with law enforcement and discuss next steps for moving forward at our high schools,” he wrote. “(Oakland County) Sheriff (Michael) Bouchard has stated multiple times in the media that there are a rash of copycat threats that they are continually investigating.”